-1. The IRB Chair makes initial IRB reviewer assignments based on the member's familiarity with IRB issues, experience, and expertise.
-The expedited reviewer notifies IRB staff if he/she is not available to conduct expedited review during the assigned time period or has a conflict of interest as outlined in the IRB Member and Consultant Conflict of Interest SOP.
+1. IRB staff make initial IRB reviewer assignments based on the member's familiarity with IRB issues, experience, and expertise.
+The expedited reviewer notifies IRB staff if he/she is not available to conduct an expedited review during the assigned time period or has a conflict of interest as outlined in the IRB Member and Consultant Conflict of Interest SOP.
 IRB staff document who served as expedited reviewer.